SwedbankPay/developer.swedbankpay.com/_includes/transaction.md

 ```

 In the event that a transaction is `failed`, the `transaction` response will contain
 a `problem` property as seen in the example below.
+To view all the problems that
+can occur due to an unsuccesful transaction, head over to the [problems section](/payments/{{ documentation_section }}/other-features#problems).

 {:.code-header}
 **Response**